 Papamichael is currently in preproduction to direct three films: Ruthless, an old-school revenge thriller set in the South; The Silver Arrow, about a group of car-thieves attempting to steal a legendary pre-WWII racing car; and Good Company, a road-movie comedy which Papamichael co-wrote.

 As well as long form directing, Papamichael’s portfolio of commercials is extensive.
 Most recently he wrapped spots for Green Cola, Aegean Airlines and Coffee Island in Europe.
-He has also directed commercials for Volkswagen, Seat and Infiniti, and is currently finishing a campaign for Laughing Man Coffee which is owned and stars Hugh Jackman.
+He has also directed commercials for Volkswagen, Infiniti, and is currently finishing a campaign for Laughing Man Coffee which is owned and stars Hugh Jackman.

 Papamichael’s work as a director of photography is equally as diverse.
 For his gorgeous black-and-white cinematography on Alexander Payne’s highly acclaimed feature film Nebraska, Papamichael earned an Oscar nomination, a BAFTA nomination, a BSC win and an ASC nomination among other lofty honors.
 His next film with Payne, Downsizing, starring Matt Damon, will be released in the United States on Dec.
 22, 2017.